Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Excluded holiday sales

-The number of units sold and corresponding number of dates removed from the forecast calculation.
+The number of units sold and the corresponding number of dates removed from the forecast calculation when using non-seasonal forecasting methods.

 For non-seasonal forecasting methods (Recent Sales & Trends and Last Sales), it can be helpful to exclude certain periods of unusual sales from the forecast calculation.
 For example, by excluding Black Friday and Cyber Monday sales, the forecast the following weeks and months will not be overstated following a spike in sales.
 Configure excluded sales in Account > Settings > Forecast.

-The calendar date that items on a purchase order or transfer are anticipated to arrive.
+The calendar date on which items on a purchase order or transfer are anticipated to arrive.
 Providing an expected date that is as close to accurate as possible will improve the accuracy of your replenishment forecast.

 If there are multiple purchase orders, transfers, or both that are open, the earliest expected date will be reflected in the Expected Date column of reporting.

-The expected date on a transfer will show as creation date + lead time by default.
-This can be edited when creating a purchase order or transfer.
+The expected date on a transfer is calculated as the creation date plus the lead time by default.
+It can be edited when creating a purchase order or transfer.

 F